I conducted a study of lead in tile in 2021 and 2024.

-I conducted a study of lead in tile in 2021.
-I chose 64 tiles from major retailers in the US and had them professionally tested with a handheld XRF down to 0.00 mg/cm2.
+In 2021, I chose 64 tiles from major retailers in the US and had them professionally tested with a handheld XRF down to 0.00 mg/cm2.

 The 64 porcelain and ceramic tiles came from 14 brands and 5 major retailers in the US.
 Many of the tiles will be available in Canada as well.

-The tiles were purchased from Flooring Inc, Stone Tile Depot, Build Direct, The Tile Shop, and Home Depot.
+The tiles were purchased from Flooring Inc., Stone Tile Depot, Build Direct, The Tile Shop, and Home Depot.

 While there are no official limits on the limits of lead in tile in the US, I used a couple of benchmarks.